Gender and Theology series: Introduction

 Here is the table of contents for the series:

 Over the course of this week, I have planned and already written a series of posts on gender.
-A particular interest of mine has been the way that feminist and queer theology has aligned itself with a liberationist account of human freedom — an apparently self-evident account of human freedom and flourishing over and against “force” (power) that underwrites societal norms.
+A particular interest of mine has been the way that feminist and queer theology has aligned itself with a liberationist account of human freedom.
+This is an apparently self-evident account of human freedom and flourishing, over and against “force” (power) that underwrites societal norms.

 My interest in this subject goes back several years, while an undergraduate in Religious Studies, working my way energetically through Foucault’s Discipline and Punish, a text that I’ve returned to at various points in my intellectual pursuits.
 Now, Foucault is somewhat passé, as academics have found his reduction-to-power approach a bit limiting, to say the least, for their pursuit of life-giving prescriptive norms that are valid for all.
 Yet, transcending this problem is tricky, given that the construction of identities (including, perhaps especially, gender) is still demonstrated in feminist/queer literature using the language developed by Foucault and associated post-structuralists and, more broadly, erstwhile Nietzschean existentialists.
 Here is a taste of Foucault, defining society’s “individualization” and creation of “souls” through techniques of power: